- Showing employees that you appreciate them can improve engagement, retention, productivity and morale.

 “Give your employees the opportunity to further their education ― on the company’s dime,” said Natalie Wickham, vice president of marketing at Quantum Workplace.
 “Send them to a conference, enroll them in an online course, offer tuition reimbursement or give them an opportunity to cross-train with other co-workers to develop new skills.”

 15. Create an employee recognition program.

 Who doesn’t love free food and drinks?
-One great way to show employees that you appreciate them – and promote team building – is to host happy-hour events.
-For example, you could take your team out to a fun restaurant or bar, or host a “Beer Thursday,” where you stock your office with drinks and encourage employees to relax and mingle at the end of the day.
-Be sure to include nonalcoholic options to ensure everyone feels comfortable attending.
+One great way to show employees that you appreciate them ― and promote team building ― is to host happy hour events.
+For example, you could take your team out to a fun restaurant or bar or host a “Beer Day,” where you stock your office with drinks and encourage employees to relax and mingle at the end of the day.
+Be sure to include non-alcoholic options to ensure everyone feels comfortable attending.

 17. Sponsor volunteer opportunities.

 Giving back to the community is not only the right thing to do; it also makes people feel good.
 Show you care about your community by sponsoring volunteer opportunities and charitable events.
 For example, you could sponsor an event in which your entire team volunteers together.
-Or, you could give your employees a day off to attend a charitable event that is important to them, or offer to donate to a charitable organization on your employees’ behalf.
+You could also give your employees a day off to attend a charitable event that is important to them or offer to donate to a charitable organization on your employees’ behalf.